Nelson Sullivan, 30" x 40", oil on canvas, 1984

 stand aside and let me do it.
 They will even support it because they are not

-picture.
-There is a lot of support going on in the streets of New York, but it
+There is a lot of support going on in the streets of New York, but it is not

-is not readily apparent unless you really think about it.
-I'm trying to get all
+readily apparent unless you really think about it.
+I'm trying to get all of

-objective, I'm being totally subjective, but what I try to do is not interfere
+I'm being totally subjective, but what I try to do is not interfere of what

-of what is going on around me.
-I just try to make an easy and linear record of
+is going on around me.
+I just try to make an easy and linear record of it as

 New York is the great experiment and people will allow you to do anything if